How Long Does It Take To Get Over A Breakup?

 The grieving process is not necessarily the same for everyone, and you may experience the following steps in a different order or skip steps altogether.
 However, learning about it could provide insight and clarity during this time.

-Denial can be a natural response to a breakup or loss.
+Denial can be a natural response to breakups or loss.
 Still, as reality sets in, you may find yourself experiencing a variety of other emotions, leading to the second phase of grief and the journey to get over a breakup.

 Speaking to loved ones or spending time journaling about these thoughts and feelings can be helpful.
 Research suggests taking up expressive writing, such as journaling, benefits mental health.
-You may need to fully experience and process any emotions that arise from the breakup before you'll be able to move forward.
+You may need to fully experience and process any emotions that arise before you'll be able to move forward.

 During the bargaining stage, you may bargain with yourself and your ex, especially if your relationship lasted for a significant period.
 This bargaining may be done to attempt to make things right or revive the relationship, even in the case of unhealthy relationships.

-Like in the other stages of getting over a breakup, bargaining can be normal and understandable.
+Like in the other stages of getting over a breakup, starting to bargain can be normal and understandable.
 However, it can also be a sign that you've not yet reached a state of acceptance regarding the end of your relationship.
 You may want to avoid reaching out to your ex or making grandiose statements of love or remorse at this stage.

-During the depression stage, you may feel like you've lost hope for the future or are unsure where your life will go without your relationship.
+During the depression stage, you may feel like you've lost hope for the future or are unsure where to go with your life without your relationship.
 You may also have a hard time concentrating and making decisions.

 Experiencing this grief stage after a relationship ends does not necessarily mean that you are living with clinical depression.
 However, if the symptoms persist, it may be helpful to reach out to a mental health professional for support.

 The final stage of grief is often listed as acceptance.
 Acceptance may mean knowing that a relationship is over, understanding the facts, and feeling content with your ability to handle your emotions.
-You may feel less sad or heartbroken and ready to move forward with new relationships.
+You may start to feel less sad or heartbroken and ready to move forward with future relationships.

 Not everyone will necessarily reach acceptance at the same time.
 Additionally, you may cycle through all the stages of grief multiple times.
 Acceptance may not be an end-of-the-road destination in all cases.
 For example, you might feel acceptance and be brought back to a previous stage temporarily when you hear a song that reminds you of your ex.

-For example, someone grieving the end of a month-long casual relationship may reach acceptance more quickly than someone grieving the end of a ten-year marriage with children.
-However, everyone is different, and emotional responses can also be.
-Regardless of the circumstances, there is no shame in feeling deeply about a loss.
+For example, someone grieving the end of a three months-long casual relationship may reach acceptance more quickly than someone grieving the end of a ten-year marriage or one-half as long with children.
+However, everyone is different, and emotional responses can also be different from person to person.
+Some people may bounce back after six months or weeks; others may take years to bounce back.
+Regardless of the circumstances, there is no shame in feeling deeply in response to the loss.

 For many people, reaching a state of acceptance regarding a breakup indicates that they have gotten over it.